 10. Set the scene with a feature wall

 That’s one way to get your guests talking!
 A striking feature wall is priceless for dining room wall decor because it not only sets the scene – it provides a great conversational piece, too.

 From statement floral wallpapers to a night skyline, such as above, this is the room you can have fun with a feature wall.
 If it’s perhaps more of entertaining space rather than everyday dining, the more striking the better.

 Perhaps if it’s used on a daily basis, a bold statement might prove too distracting – especially if it’s where the family gather to talk about their days etc.

 11. Add personality with artwork

-White doesn’t have to mean devoid of personality.
+White dining room ideas don’t have to be devoid of personality.
 After all white walls are a staple in art galleries to provide the best backdrop to showcase the masterpieces.
-With this in mind why not add personality to your white dining area by hanging framed artwork – with contributions from the whole family.
+With this in mind why not add personality to your white dining area by hanging framed artwork with contributions from the whole family.

 12. Keep it minimal for a modern edge

 If you want your white colour choice to feel like that of a modern art gallery, choosing the right furnishings is key.
 Keep the space free of clutter and make furniture both minimal and captivating.
 The use of mesh metal chairs around this oval dining table signify a purpose and add all the right elements of contemporary style.